SegiH/JellyfinPlaylistExporter/README.md

 1. Select a user name from the user accounts dropdown and click on Load Playlists
 1. Select at least 1 playlist.
 1. Click on Export to save the playlist(s).
 You will be presented with a zip file to download which contains your playlists.

+# Build Instructions

+1. cd to source
+1. npm install
+1. npm run build
+1. Copy contents of dist to your web server

+# Build Windows app
+1. Run build-electron.bat
+1. You can then find the Windows app in release-builds\JellyfinPlaylistExporter-win32-x64

 # Screenshots